BryanKoo/english-word-translation/README.md

 We can check for each unified han character whether they are used in Japanese or not with the file.
 The file is included in the following zip file. http://www.unicode.org/Public/UCD/latest/ucd/Unihan.zip

+### Online Japanese dictionaries (for English words)
+There is possibility that we cannot get all translation from the Wiktionary.
+We can use online Japanese dictionary services for English words.
+Because this project needs short translating words, one service has selected and prepared for crawling.

 ## How to execute
 1. download python files.
+2. prepare dictionary
-2. create a sub directory /words and put a text file all_words.csv that has a english word to be translated each line.
+2.1 create a sub directory /words and put a text file all_words.csv where each line has a english word to be translated.
-3. create a sub directory /dict for the dictionary and put english and japanese wiktionary with help of wikt2dict.
+2.2 create a sub directory /dict for the dictionary and put english and japanese wiktionary with help of wikt2dict.
-4. crawl japanese dictionary for english word that cannot be translated with wiktionaries.
+2.3 crawl online Japanese dictionary.
+3. extract translations from dictionary
+4. build the output dictionary that has simple equivalent Japanese words for each English word